chuanfuyap/Convenient-Modeller/README.md

 # GRaPe2
 GRaPe2 (Gene-Reaction-Protein integration) is a software which simplifies construction of kinetic models for cell metabolism, with optional integration of proteomics data.
 These are the source code (Except for the file called GRaPe2.jar).

+UPDATE:
+Software is now available as an easy to use singularity image.

+Singularity is a containerization software available for free here: https://singularity.lbl.gov/install-linux (instruction for linux)

+After installation, users can download the image with the following line: singularity pull shub://chuanfuyap/GRaPe2

+To run the image:
+singularity run shub://chuanfuyap/GRaPe2

 This software requires the following libraries to run:-

 Java Libraries: